henryjameslau/henryjameslau.github.io/_posts/2018-12-12-accessible-colour-palettes.md

 Colour also has semantic meaning.
 We're tired of seeing blue for males and pink for females for any dataset, but it's hard to break away from the associated meaning of those colours.
 Datawrapper did [a recent review of what colours people are using to represent gender](https://blog.datawrapper.de/gendercolor/).

 Be careful to check what those colours could mean for people.
-Meaning also vary culturally so may mean different things outside what you're used to.
+Meanings also vary culturally and with language (e.g see [this wikipedia article on blue-green](https://en.wikipedia.org/wiki/Blue%E2%80%93green_distinction_in_language)) so may mean different things outside what you're used to.

 ### Colour blindness